xbokmd/plastilinn/docs/xBoK/sections/capital_structure.md

   In conclusion, the "Capital Structure" concept in business modeling is a critical element that contributes to the financial success and sustainability of the business.
 It emphasizes the importance of strategically managing the financial resources, assets, and investments in a business model.
 - ## 👉 Examples
   ### Space X
+  Elon Musk
-  Elon Musk: He is the primary shareholder and owner of SpaceX, holding 42% equity and having 79% voting control.
+  He is the primary shareholder and owner of SpaceX, holding 42% equity and having 79% voting control.

+  Private Investors
-  Private Investors: Over the years, SpaceX has raised capital through various funding rounds, with investors contributing to the company's valuation.
+  Over the years, SpaceX has raised capital through various funding rounds, with investors contributing to the company's valuation.
 Notable investors include Google and Fidelity, who, in January 2015, invested $1 billion in exchange for 8.33% of the company.

+  Employees
-  Employees: It's common for tech companies, including SpaceX, to offer stock options to employees.
+  It's common for tech companies, including SpaceX, to offer stock options to employees.
 However, specific details about individual employee ownership or other minor shareholders were not provided in the content.
   ### vein visualizer
   - Crowdfunding: The company can raise capital by soliciting small investments from a large number of individuals through online platforms.
   - Angel investors: High-net-worth individuals who provide capital in exchange for equity in the company.